Encode Document Status

 IML-TEI There are stray IML tags in these texts that we retain until we have proofed the TEI.
 If the file is a semi-diplomatic transcription, the IML may have been checked by an ISE editor but LEMDO has not yet checked it.

-TCP-TEI The text has been programmatically converted from TCP TEI P4 to LEMDO TEI (P5) via a series of transformations.
+TCP-TEI The file is a semi-diplomatic transcription that has been programatically converted from TCP TEI P4 to LEMDO TEI (P5) via a series of transformations.
 The file is a .xml file.
 The transcription is only as correct as the underlying TCP transcription (which contains gaps, errors, and normalized long s characters).
 The TCP metadata is retained.

-TEI_INP The text is being encoded in TEI.
+TEI_INP The file was created as a TEI-XML file and is being encoded in TEI.

 Prosopography